koushik-ms/CarND-Path-Planning-Project/Report.md

 7. The car is able to change lanes  ✓
 8. There is a reflection on how to generate paths.  ✓

 Points 2 - 5 were verified in the simulator.
-Below is a screenshot of the algorithm running on the Udacity simulator for this project.
+Above is a screenshot of the algorithm running on the Udacity simulator for this project.

 ## Model Documentation